The Bicategory of Lie Groupoids within Diffeological Groupoids: Preliminaries

+\item\labell{i:relation gpd}Let $X$ be a diffeological space and $\sim$ an equivalence relation on $X$ with quotient map $\pi$.
+The \textbf{relation groupoid of $\sim$} is the fibre product groupoid $X\ftimes{\pi}{\pi}X\toto X$ with source and target the projection maps $\pr_1$ and $\pr_2$ to $X$.

-\begin{example}[Trivial and Pair Groupoids]\labell{x:triv and pair} Let $X$ be a diffeological space.
-The \textbf{trivial groupoid} is the diffeological groupoid $X\toto X$, often just denoted by $X$ itself, in which the source and target maps are both equal to the identity map of $X$.
-The \textbf{pair groupoid} of $X$ is the diffeological groupoid $X^2\toto X$ whose source and target maps are the first and second projection maps, resp.
-The unit map in this case is the diagonal map.
-Any diffeological groupoid $\calG$ has a natural functor $\chi_\calG$ to the pair groupoid $\calG_0^2\toto\calG_0$, called the \textbf{characteristic functor}, equal to the identity on objects and which sends arrows $g$ to $(\src(g),\trg(g))$.
-We often will simply denote $\chi_\calG$ by $(\src,\trg)$ when the groupoid $\calG$ is understood. \eoe \end{example}
+In the extreme case that $\sim$ is equality, then the corresponding relation groupoid has an arrow space identified with $X$ itself, with source and target the identity maps.
+This is the \textbf{trivial groupoid} of $X$, denoted by $X$.
+On the other extreme, if $x\sim y$ for all $x,y\in X$, then the corresponding relation groupoid is the \textbf{pair groupoid}, denoted $X^2\toto X$, whose source and target maps are the first and second projection maps, resp.
+Any diffeological groupoid $\calG$ has a natural smooth functor $\chi_\calG$ to the pair groupoid $\calG_0^2\toto\calG_0$, called the \textbf{characteristic functor}, equal to the identity on objects and which sends arrows $g$ to $(\src_\calG(g),\trg_\calG(g))$.

-\begin{example}[Relation Groupoids]\labell{x:relation gpd} Let $X$ be a diffeological space and $\sim$ an equivalence relation on $X$ with quotient map $\pi$.
-The \textbf{relation groupoid of $\sim$} is the diffeological groupoid $X\ftimes{\pi}{\pi}X\toto X$ with source and target the projection maps $\pr_1$ and $\pr_2$ to $X$. \eoe \end{example}
+\item\labell{i:action groupoid}Let $X$ be a diffeological space and $\calG$ a diffeological groupoid acting (on the left) on $X$ with anchor map $a$ (see \cite[Definition 4.1]{vdS:morita} for a definition of a diffeological groupoid action).
+The \textbf{action groupoid} of the action is the diffeological groupoid $\calG\ltimes X:=(\calG_1\ftimes{\src_\calG}{a}X\toto X)$ with source the projection $\src_{G\ltimes X}(g,x)=x$ and target the action map $\trg_{G\ltimes X}(g,x)=g\cdot x$.
+A similar definition holds for right actions.